 Derma rollers and microneedling enhance the absorption of skincare products anywhere from 5-20x times more into the skin.
 This can mean good or bad.

-Avoid applying products that contain salicylic acid, glycolic acid, or lactic acid after microneedling because they can cause too much irritation.
+Avoid applying products that can irritate the skin for example: salicylic acid, glycolic acid, retinol, and lactic acid after microneedling because they can cause too much irritation.
 Wait 24 hours after microneedling to use, or use the day before.

 Do not apply makeup for at least 24 hours after microneedling.
-If your skin is very sensitive, a basic moisturizer is all you need until the next day.
+If your skin is very sensitive, a basic moisturizer is all you need until the next day, or you can apply a vitamin c serum that is gentle on the skin like the Banish Serum.

 If you have acne prone skin, I would steer clear of any petroleum-based, mineral oil, propylene glycol, silicon, or coconut oil as these can clog pores especially if you have already acne prone skin.